hichana/udacity/P3/PROJECT/p3_project_notes.md

 		* link to map position wrangled in project
 		* intro and short description of area and why I chose it
 	* scripts
-		* Comprise one per field audited and one that converts and cleans all the data
-	* supporting files folder (includes sample OSM file)
+	* supporting files folder (includes sample OSM file less than 10mb)

-* Introductory notes
-	* this will be also an exercise into the power of VIM
-		* include link to VIM adventures game

 * Statistical database investigation
 	* possibly quantify